stephenhu3/codepal-api/codepal-api/README.md

 The Dropwizard example application was developed to, as its name implies, provide examples of some of the features present in Dropwizard.

+Adapted as scaffolding used for CodePal REST API.

 # Overview

 Included with this application is an example of the optional DB API module.
 The examples provided illustrate a few of